shiori26/helloworld/README.md

-Hai, My Name is Deddy  Silalahi.
+Hi, My Name is Deddy  Silalahi.
 This is my first using of Github..